wilfred11/dropconnect/README.md

 where
 zscore=3.12
 D.cdf(3.12)-.5
-The cummulative distribution function for the z-score (3.12) will return the amount of data that is from $-\infinity$ up to 3.12 in a percentage.
+The cummulative distribution function for the z-score (3.12) will return the amount of data that is from -$\infty$ up to 3.12 in a percentage.